Call: (888) 454-7015

 Passage Making & Coastal Sailing Courses — OSS 105/106

-FAST TRACK TO COASTAL PASSAGE MAKING – OSS 105/106
+FAST TRACK® TO COASTAL PASSAGE MAKING – OSS 105/106

-Two Days of Coastal Navigation (OSS 105) and Six Days of Coastal Passage Making (OSS 106) Instruction
+One or Two Days* of Coastal Navigation (OSS 105) and Six Days of Coastal Passage Making (OSS 106) Instruction

 After you get your US Sailing Bareboat Cruising Certification (OSS 103/104), the next step is the Coastal Passage Making Course.
 During this coastal sailing lesson, one of our advanced sailing courses, you learn what it is like to sail longer distances and experience sailing at night.
 When you enroll we send you two US Sailing textbooks to study – Coastal Navigation (OSS 105) and Coastal Passage Making (OSS 106).
 You also receive a comprehensive list of what to bring and what to expect during your coastal navigation course.
+In March 2024, we’re offering special passage making courses between Key West and St. Petersburg, Florida.
+Call 888-454-7015 for more information.

 “Greetings from the CPM course!
 Upon looking at the forecasts earlier in the week, our Coastal Navigators sailed to Fort Myers, up to serene Cabbage Key, and we are now just about to go under the Sunshine bridge in Tampa Bay having done night sailing last night.
 Great planning and beautiful conditions made for incredible sailing.
 We have sailed about 150 miles thus far and look forward to enjoying St Pete from our mooring ball today.
-We give a special welcome to our returning customers Patrick and Denise Whatley.”
+We give a special welcome to our returning graduates, Patrick and Denise Whatley.”

 During a Coastal Passage Making Course one instructor teaches four participants.
 An experienced Coast Guard licensed instructor is with you all times during this advanced sailing course.
 Your coastal sailing course includes quality night hours under sail, watch systems, knowing where you are at all times, setting your course throughout the day and when sailing at night.
 You practice crew overboard recovery methods at sea.
 During this passage sailing course, everyone is involved in navigating as you review safety procedures, learn how to cook pre-planned meals underway, and experience sailing after dark.
 You also practice anchoring and picking up moorings, med-mooring, crew management, passage planning, and weather routing.
 Request a quote on a coastal sailing course below!